• Blog

-What is the Hollywood Golden Age?
+What is the Golden Age of Hollywood?

-The Golden Era in Hollywood began in the late 1910s, though many credit D.W.
+The Golden Era of Hollywood began in the late 1910s, though many credit D.W.
 Griffith’s, “The Birth of a Nation” (1915), as its first influential (silent) film.
 Others attribute the feature film, “The Jazz Singer” (1927), to be the official start to the Hollywood Golden Age for its introduction to sound.
 This marked the end of the silent film era and the beginning of what’s called, the “talkies.”

 1. Production technology advancements